What are Actionable Agile Metrics & 2 Ways to Improve Them

-I am sure you’ve heard of various Agile metrics – cumulative flow, velocity and burndown just to name the most popular ones.
+I am sure you’ve heard of various Agile metrics – cumulative flow, velocity, and burndown just to name the most popular ones.
 However, when we talk about predicting how long a certain item is going to take and giving such information to your clients, most of these metrics are of little use.
 To help solve this issue, Daniel S. Vacanti has introduced Actionable Agile metrics.
 Which were focused on measuring the duration of production and suggesting ways to improve it.
 Curious to know more?
 Here we go!

 Actionable Agile metrics were first introduced in 2015 when Daniel S. Vacanti wrote a book titled ‘Actionable Agile Metrics for Predictability‘.
-The main focus here was improving predictability in Agile projects and introducing metrics that could help provide these numbers.
+The main focus here was improving predictability in Agile projects and introducing Agile performance metrics that could help provide these numbers.
 This was something the author felt Agile projects lacked previously and available metrics could not provide alone.
-Teams used burndown chart to try and keep the number of tasks to do going down steadily and observed team velocity to make sure the team keeps working in a similar pace.
+Teams used a burndown chart to try and keep the number of tasks to do going down steadily and observed team velocity to make sure the team keeps working at a similar pace.

 However, just these metrics alone could not accurately tell when a new item is expected to be finished.
-In fact, obsessing over team velocity has even caused damage to teams in a way that they were no longer thinking what should be done.
+In fact, obsessing over team velocity has even caused damage to teams in a way that they were no longer thinking about what should be done.
 Instead, they were simply working on more and more items, without a clear goal.

 Actionable Agile metrics

 To get a better understanding of when items are going to be done, Mr. Vacanti chose one Agile metric to follow.
 To put it in his words – ‘If nothing else, track cycle time’.

 For those of you not familiar with cycle time, this is a metric used to describe the amount of time from when the team starts working on an item until it is finished.
 If you are using a Kanban or a similar Agile task board, this would be the whole time from the moment an item was pulled out of the backlog, until it was put into the Done section.